deimie/CSA-fastpages/_pages/blog.md

 ### Week 9 - Project Week 2

 ### Week 10 - Project Week 3
+Instead of doing student lessons, the curriculum was transitioned over entirely to working on our projects to prepare for N@TM.
+So far, our project is pretty underdeveloped, so we still have to connect our front and backends with an API and implement a database mostly.
+Our frontend is pretty bad looking too, but that's not my job.

 ### Week 11 - Project Week 4
+Earlier in the week we made the frontend much more functional, connected it to the backend, and we have a working databse that can add inputs (it can't remove them yet).
+On thursday we had our N@TM.
+Most people that didn't take CSA looked pretty confused by our project, as it was pretty raw looking, but Mr. M liked the database so that's cool.

 ### Week 12 - Finals Week
 **Test corrections-**